Ericsson/dataplanebook/src/threading/threading.rst

 approach (e.g., Golang and its use of usually per-core worker operating system threads).
-The use of fibers, coroutines, or green threads - all variations of the same theme - also address some of the same concearns as the data plane threading model discussed in the :ref:`next section <Data Plane Threading>`.
+The use of fibers, coroutines, or green threads - all variations of the same theme - also address some of the same concerns as the data plane threading model discussed in the :ref:`next section <Data Plane Threading>`.

 In the author's opinion, none of these variations significantly